IMessage: Features

 With the launch of iOS 10, users can send messages accompanied by a range of "bubble" or "screen" effects.
 By holding down the send button with force, the range of effects is surfaced for users to select from.

 With the launches of iOS 14 and macOS 11 Big Sur, users gain a myriad of features such as the ability to pin individual conversations, mention other users, set an image for group conversations, and send inline replies.
 Additionally, more of the features from the Messages app on iOS and iPadOS were ported over to their macOS counterpart.

 With the launch of iOS 15.2, Apple added automated blurring of photos containing explicit images that are sent to underage users.
 The feature relies on scanning the photos on the device and can optionally be set to alert the underage user's parents if explicit material is received.
 The feature was originally launched only for the US with a later expansion to the UK, Canada, Australia and New Zealand.
 The feature remains regionally restricted for the rest of the world.

 With the launch of iOS 16, Apple added the ability for users to edit and unsend sent iMessages.
-Users can unsend an iMessage for up to 2 minutes after it being sent, and up to 15 minutes to edit a sent iMessage.
+Users can unsend an iMessage for up to 2 minutes after it being sent, and can edit it for up to 15 minutes.
 Users also have the ability to recover deleted messages for up to 30 days.

+With the launch of iOS 17, Apple added the safety feature "Check in" that shares the estimated time of arrival with a contact when traveling.
+Users also have the ability to send Live Stickers and Emoji Stickers.

+With the launch of iOS 18, Apple added the ability for users to send messages with text formatting (bold, italics, underline and strike-through formatting), Animated Effects and Tapbacks with any Emoji or Sticker.
+Users can now schedule messages.
+Additionally sending messages via satellite when there is no cellular coverage is now available in supported regions on supported iPhones.